OpenTTD/website/_posts/2019-04-01-monthly-dev-post.md

 ### Tools

 NML gained support for 16 cargoes which was added to OpenTTD earlier.
-For nml projects it means that they need to update the code for the production callback.
+For NML projects it means that they need to update the code for the production callback.
-Check FIRS code for an example.
+Check [FIRS](https://dev.openttdcoop.org/projects/firs/repository) for an example.
-Existing projects which do not want to make a change will need to use nml versions from the 0.4 branch which will continue to receive updates for the time being.
+Existing projects which do not want to make a change will need to use NML versions from the 0.4 branch which will continue to receive updates for the time being.

 ### Basesets